 And this is especially good on years that we have the winter Olympics, but you could even do it on yours.
 We don’t have the Olympics.
 Another idea would be to choose a random national day or week.
 For example, October has several science and chemistry related week.
 So you might have a fun science experiment week where each day you do a different activity, maybe some STEM and steam activities, and then you might cap it off with a big, huge science experiment party.
 That would be really fun, probably any time of year national fossil day is also in October.
 So maybe you could plan a dinosaur party and that could be really popular with your class.
 Especially with the younger grades.
 I’ve actually created an exclusive freebie and it’s called a classroom party activity day planner.
 I also added a chart giving a small sampling of the random holidays for each month.

 For example, world smile day, clean your desk day or bingo day.
 So you can use that to plan stations for your next holiday party or next and holiday party or your next activity day.
 You might also want to check out my thematic games in my TPT store.
 You can find links for everything in the show notes at [inaudible] dot com slash podcast.
 While you’re there, you should sign up for my mailing list.
 That’s where I give lots more content on teaching tips for your classroom.
 I do my giveaways there and I always keep you informed of the newest resources I’ve put out and what’s happening with the podcast.
-Feel free to join us in the Facebook group, help for special educators podcast and give us some of your ideas regarding holidays or an holidays or activity days.

 Now, when I start to get stressed or overwhelmed about school, I find it helps to take a moment to slow down, stop and focus on my breathing.
 Sometimes I also might say the serenity prayer aloud or in my head here it is, God grant me the serenity to accept the things.
 I cannot change the courage to change the things I can and the wisdom to know the difference.
 I might also add a few of my own words.
 Here’s the sample for us special educators help us to listen and truly understand our students.
 Please give us words, actions, and solutions, which will help in difficult situations.
 May our classrooms be peaceful places where teachers, staff, and students learn and thrive after that, I try to go out and find someone else to help because helping others keeps me from selfishly dwelling on my own problems.
 Thank you so much for listening.
 And I hope you heard something helpful during this episode that you can implement in your teaching.
 Remember, you are amazing what you do makes a difference and don’t let anyone tell you otherwise, go find someone else to encourage because they probably need to be reminded that they are amazing too.